snowyu/ikb/README.md

 This section is similar to wordnet.
 But the differences are:

 1. Encoding the knowledge item ID(identification) with Chinese Character
-1. A knowledge item only one ID(identification) and one explanation(not allow to have multiple identify or explanations)
+1. A knowledge item only one ID(identification) and one explanation(not allow to have multiple identification or explanations)
 1. The root classification is different from Wordnet.

-### Why encoding with Chinese characters?
+### Why encoding Knowledge ID with Chinese characters?

-General
+Generally, we use numbers and GUID as ID (identification) System.
+But this ID is unmeaning and difficult to maintain.

 Chinese characters have a stable architecture, as well as plenty of character, about more than 21,000 characters, and each character has its own meaning.